squared-electronic/bmodbus/README.md

 # Usage
 There are three main ways to use this library, and they all share some common elements.
-1. Runs in interrupts (requires callbacks and serial writing routine).
+1. Runs in interrupts (requires callbacks and serial writing routine). -- Not tested
 2. Runs only in the main loop.
+Currently tested.
-3. In both interrupts and the main loop.
+3. In both interrupts and the main loop. -- Not tested

 //Describe limitations of each here
 | Feature | Only in interrupts | Only in main loop | In both |